-As with many of the other practices and philosophies that we draw from, rather than incorporating the entirety of Buddhist Psychology, we incorporate a few aspects that we have found to be the most powerful and helpful in the process of Love Therapy.
-Namely compassion, leaning into the pain, Buddhist Meditation and Buddhist Mindfulness.
+As with many of the other practices and philosophies that we draw from rather than incorporating the entirety of Buddhist Psychology, we incorporate a few aspects that we have found to be the most powerful.
+And helpful in the process of Love Therapy.

-Also helpful are practices from what is referred to as “The 8 Fold Path” that includes: having the “right” thought (cognitions, beliefs), view (perception), speech (words), conduct (consideration & compassion), livelihood (work), effort (motivation), mindfulness (leaning into the pain – being aware of yourself in the moment) and concentration (meditation).
+Also helpful are practices from what is referred to as “The 8 Fold Path” that includes: having the “right” thought (cognitions, beliefs), view (perception), speech (words), conduct (consideration & compassion), livelihood (work), effort (motivation), mindfulness (leaning into the pain – being aware of yourself at the moment) and concentration (meditation).

-Pain caused by avoidance of the fear or feared thing, but not pain from the thing itself.
-In fact, once you allow yourself to experience the fear, pain, anger sadness, etc. it often will dissipate.
+Pain caused by avoidance of the fear or feared thing, but no pain from the thing itself.
+In fact, once you allow yourself to experience fear, pain, anger sadness, etc. it often will dissipate.
 You can turn off and tune out to your feelings or negative experiences but the fact that you’re not facing your demons doesn’t make them go away.
-In fact the more you ignore your negative feelings, sensation, emotions, etc. the more they stay inside and fester, often resulting in negative, self-destructive behaviors.
+In fact the more you ignore your negative feelings, sensation, emotions, etc. the more they stay inside.
+And fester, often resulting in negative, self-destructive behaviors.

-Buddhist Mindfulness helps you to notice, and be aware whereas Buddhist Meditation can help you to let go of negative, looping, obsessive (hurtful) thoughts, emotions, sensations, etc.
+Buddhist Mindfulness helps you to notice.
+And be aware whereas Buddhist Meditation can help you to let go of negative, looping, obsessive (hurtful) thoughts, emotions, sensations, etc.